Darius Brubeck: Academic career (1983 – present)

-In 1983, Brubeck and his South African wife, Catherine, moved to Durban to join the music Department at the University of Natal (renamed University of KwaZulu-Natal in 2004).
+In 1983, Brubeck and his South African wife, Catherine, moved to Durban to join the music department at the University of Natal (renamed University of KwaZulu-Natal in 2004).
 There, he initiated the first degree course in Jazz Studies offered by an African university.
 In 1989, he was appointed as professor of Jazz Studies and director of the Centre for Jazz and Popular Music, where he taught until 2005.
-From 1999 to 2000, Brubeck was a Visiting Fellow at the University of Nottingham, where he earned an M.Phil degree and wrote a chapter ("1959: The Beginning of Beyond") in The Cambridge Companion to Jazz (2003).
+From 1999 to 2000, Brubeck was a Visiting Fellow at the University of Nottingham, where he earned an MPhil degree and wrote a chapter ("1959: The Beginning of Beyond") in The Cambridge Companion to Jazz (2003).

 After moving to London in 2005, Brubeck taught courses at the Guildhall School of Music and Drama and Brunel University.
 Appointed as a Fulbright Senior Specialist in Jazz Studies in 2007, he taught at Yıldız Technical University in Istanbul and subsequently at the Gheorghe Dima Music Academy in Cluj-Napoca, Romania, in 2010.

 Brubeck has received six Outstanding Service to Jazz Education awards from the International Association for Jazz Education (IAJE) in 1988, 1992, 1994, 1998, 2005, and 2006.
 He regularly contributes papers to conferences related to jazz studies and retains an academic affiliation of Honorary Professor with the University of KwaZulu-Natal.